ssrg-vt/popcorn-compiler/README.md

 - You can the `--help` option to list all the possible options

 ## Compiling applications

+### Migration points
+The application needs to be instrumented with migration points

 - Use `util/hermit/Makefile` in your source directory.
 Type `make` to compile, `make test-x86` to run locally on the host.